This guide has info on tc/ec rewards and submission requirement terms.

 Headshot/bust: Art of the character from the head or chest up.

-Fullbody: (or mostly fullbody) Most or All of the character's body is showing. (at least half)
+Fullbody: (or mostly fullbody) Most or All of the character's body is showing. (at least half of the body must be visible)

-Backgrounds: Backgrounds are a scene/environment for the character to be in. (must be at least 500x500px or larger unless it's pixel art)
+Backgrounds: Backgrounds are a scene/environment for the character to be in. (must be at least 500x300 pixels or larger unless it's pixel art or traditional art)

 These can be a full scene bg or a platform bg.
 If a piece requires a background, you can do a basic or an advanced background.
 Some prompts require an advanced background.
 The piece's composition can be any shape (square, circle, swatch etc) Backgrounds can be basic or advanced and there are different coin amounts for each.